mfomar/simple-spring-boot-docker/README.md

 # simple-spring-boot-docker
 Simple Spring Boot Docker

-Please note that this example was run locally on Mac OSX, using the Community Edition of Docker, which was downloaded from here: https://store.docker.com/editions/community/docker-ce-desktop-mac?tab=description
+Please note that this example was run locally on Mac OSX, using the Community Edition of Docker (stable version), which was downloaded from here: https://store.docker.com/editions/community/docker-ce-desktop-mac?tab=description